Dezenix/frontend-reactjs/README.md

 ## ❤️ Code of Conduct

-Please note that Open Source Design has a [Contributor Code of Conduct](https://github.com/Dezenix/.github/blob/main/CODE_OF_CONDUCT.md).
+Please note that Dezenix has a [Contributor Code of Conduct](https://github.com/Dezenix/.github/blob/main/CODE_OF_CONDUCT.md).
 By participating in this project online or at events you agree to abide by its terms.

 ## 📜 License